MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-design-methodology.md

 ## 1&mdash;Design for business requirements

 Not all mission-critical workloads have the same requirements.
-It's therefore expected that the review considerations and design recommendations provided by this design methodology will yield different design decisions and trade-offs for different application scenarios.
+Expect that the review considerations and design recommendations provided by this design methodology will yield different design decisions and trade-offs for different application scenarios.

 ### Select a reliability tier